 One of the most popular ways to invest is to make use of funds.
 Funds offer investors the ability to diversify quickly and easily.
-They can be low cost when held over a longer period of time.
+They can be low-cost when held over a longer period of time.
 Investors have the option to choose between two different types of funds: mutual funds (including index funds) and exchange-traded funds (ETFs).
-Let's dive into the comparison of ETF vs Mutual Fund.
+Let's dive into this ETF vs Mutual Funds comparison.

 In this Comparison:

 Exchange-traded funds (ETFs) are a little different.
 ETFs are composed of units of underlying investments.
 They are created and redeemed in large lots.
 They trade like stocks on the market.

 This means the price changes regularly throughout the day, and they are more flexible than mutual funds.
 Dedicated apps like Public make it easy to buy and sell ETFs.

 Like mutual funds, you may have to pay a yearly fee — called an “expense ratio” — but the fee is often quite small with an ETF.
 Plus, there is no need to sell investments held in an ETF when an investor wants out.
 This means that you are unlikely to be surprised by a capital gains tax due to fund turnover.